HOME MEDICINE CABINET

 Excel works a bit better, but only when someone actually maintains it.
 In practice it ends up as a file opened once every few months.
 A home medicine cabinet changes more often than people assume.
 One trip, one infection and one pharmacy visit are enough to make the file stop matching the drawer.

-Partner, grandparents and caregiver do not see the same thing
+Partner, grandparents and caregiver do not see the same list

 Paper usually sits in one place.
 Excel usually lives on one computer or in one folder.
 Meanwhile, life happens on the move.
 Someone is at the pharmacy.
 Someone is at work.
-Someone else is caring for a child or a senior at home.
+Someone else is caring for a child or an older adult at home.

 If everyone is not looking at the same list, the calls, the package photos and the “can you check if we still have this” questions start.
 A shared medicine cabinet solves exactly this problem: one list, several people, zero guessing.